-The equipment you will need is in the trunk.
+The equipment you will need is located in the trunk.

-- Open the trunk.
-See Trunk on page 3-12 for more information. - 2.
+- 1. Open the trunk.
+See Trunk on page 3-11. - 2.
 Remove the spare tire cover.

-3. Turn the wing nut counterclockwise and remove it.
+- 3. Turn the wing nut counterclockwise and remove it.
 Then remove the compact spare tire.
-See Compact Spare Tire on page 6-93 for more information.
+See Compact Spare Tire on page 6-88. - 4.
+Remove the wing nut holding the jack in place.

-- 4. Remove the wing nut holding the jack in place. - 5.
+- Remove the extension bolt that is clipped to the jack.
+You need this later to store the flat tire. - 6.
 Remove the jack and wheel wrench from the trunk.